 Whether the market goes up, or goes down - stick to your plan, stick to your commitment, push through the obstacle as Ryan Holiday would say.

-Now that you're convinced SIPs are the way to go, two questions that may pop up in your mind are:
+Now that you're convinced SIPs are the way to go, three questions that may pop up in your mind are:

 - Which day is the best to do an SIP?

 Answer: Thursday, though it won't really matter.
 I suggest Thursday, because it's an expiry day for futures and options traders, and often positions are cleared by then.